bhinton88/Craft-with-us/README.md

-# Phase 4 Project: Craft with us!
+# Craft with us!
 An app to plan and enroll in crafting workshops

 ## About the App: